 Climate Security

-The adverse impacts of climate change are magnified in conflict-affected and fragile contexts, where people are already in humanitarian need and have limited capacity to cope.
-Further, women and children are disproportionately affected.
+While climate change does not directly cause violent conflict, its impacts are magnified in conflict-affected and fragile contexts, where people already face humanitarian needs and have limited capacity to cope.
+Women, youth and children are disproportionately affected.

-The opposite is also true.
-Climate change action can alleviate the underlying drivers of conflict and fragility.
-Access to renewable energy, for example, is a lifeline which supports clean water, light, warmth, and sustenance, as well as basic and emergency services.
-It also powers local economic development, while setting countries on a sustainable development pathway.
+Access to renewable energy, for example, is a lifeline that supports clean water, light, warmth, and sustenance, as well as basic and emergency services.
+It also powers local economic development and sets countries on a sustainable development pathway.

 Latest Updates